Radeon Raytracing Analyzer

 RRA generates easy to understand visualizations of how your DirectX®12 and Vulkan® ray-tracing applications can be optimized.
 As with all the tools, capturing the ray-tracing content of a game is both quick and simple, using the Radeon™ Developer Panel and our public GPU driver.

-To help get you started, we’ve produced a short video to show you what you need to do:
+To help get you started, we’ve produced a short video and blog post to show you what you need to do:

 Assess your acceleration structures